 In October 2020 the WEF published the following findings in its Future of Jobs report:

 Critical thinking and problem-solving top the list of skills employers believe will grow in prominence in the next five years.

 Newly emerging this year are skills in self-management such as active learning, resilience, stress tolerance and flexibility.

 It is clear from the projections of the WEF and organisations such as LinkedIn which in 2019 named creativity as 'the most important skill in the world' that schools need to pivot their offering in order to ensure that their students are ready to survive beyond school.

 Demands for those able to think creatively will drive the insatiable desire for innovation.
 This is all the more significant when we consider the unstoppable dominance of Artificial Intelligence.
-Robots currently can’t compete with humans on creativity thinking and so developing creativity among students is going to help them to find a place in the world.
+Robots currently can’t compete with humans on creative thinking and so developing creativity among students is going to help them to find a place in the world.

 The WEF placed creativity in the top three of the '10 skills you need to thrive in the Fourth Industrial Revolution' and it is clear that developing creativity leads to the development of the character qualities of curiosity, initiative, persistence/grit, adaptability, leadership, emotional intelligence and social and cultural awareness.